autopi-io/documentation/docs/hardware/accessories/dualdb9_pinout.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-## Introduction
-This page describes the pinout of our OBD-II to dual DB9 pinout cable:
+This guide provides detailed pinout information for the OBD-II to dual DB9 adapter cable.
+Use this reference to understand the pin assignments, connector configurations, and signal routing for connecting your AutoPi device to external systems via DB9 connectors.

 <p align="center">
     <img src="/img/hardware/accessories/cables/obd2_db9.png" alt="OBD-II to dual DB9 cable" width="60%" />